 Picking the right Mobile App Framework for your business

-The year is 2018 and your business needs a new app.
+So your business needs a new app.
 Your current app hasn’t been updated in years, only supports iOS 8 and is languishing in the depths of the app store.
 It’s time to start fresh.

 After a bit of searching, your head is spinning with terms like ‘Mobile App Framework’, ‘React’, ‘Xamarin’, ‘Native’ and ‘Hybrid’.
 Surely it can’t be this hard to get a new app developed?
 Somehow you ended up on this blog post, looking for answers.